abdorizak/Learn-Swift-Programming-Language/Structures and Classes/SC.md

 - You can change the type of an object at runtime using typecasting.
 Structs cannot have inheritance, so have only one type.
 - If you point two variables at the same struct, they have their own independent copy of the data.
 With objects, they both point at the same variable.

+- A `class` can be inherited from another class usign `:` Also Class uses refrence in memory.
+- class is mutable unless special effort is made to make it immutable.

 That last point is particularly important: with a struct you know your data is fixed in place, like an integer or other value.
 This means if you pass your struct into a function, you know it's not going to get modified.

 ### Definition Syntax